Cash Runway Calculator

 Tweet result

-A startup runway scenario calculator models how different cost cuts — layoffs, SaaS audits, marketing reductions, growth pauses — extend the months you have before cash hits zero.
-Unlike a simple burn-rate scenario planner, a good tool shows both the runway extension and the revenue damage: a marketing cut might add 3 months of cash but cost $340K in annual recurring revenue.
+This cash runway calculator models how seven cost-cut levers — layoffs, SaaS audits, marketing reductions, growth pauses — extend the months you have before cash hits zero.
+Unlike a simple burn-rate scenario planner, it shows both the runway extension and the revenue damage: a marketing cut might add 3 months of cash but cost $340K in annual recurring revenue.

 Default Alive vs Default Dead: Paul Graham's framework